-90 Pickering Street Needham, MA 02492 781-444-4459 www.saintjoes.com
+90 Pickering Street Needham, MA 02492 781-444-4459 www.saintjoes.com published 08-15-2024 revised 03-05-2025

-Parent - Student Handbook 2023-2024
+Parent - Student Handbook 2024-2025

 INTRODUCTION

 Dear Saint Joseph School Parents and Guardians,

 This parent-student handbook serves as a guide to the philosophy, policies, and procedures that govern Saint Joseph School.
 Please take time to review the information in this handbook which we hope you will find to be helpful as you journey through your Saint Joseph School experience.
 In abiding by this handbook, you are affirming your commitment to a way of treating each other described in our civility code.
 Any changes made to this Handbook will be communicated with you in a timely manner.